 My favorite high school memory would be the BPA trip to Houston I took.
 A lot of that trip was just hanging out with friends and walking around the downtown Houston tunnels and watching movies in the hotel room.

 After high school I went to Texas Tech for Petroleum Engineering.
 This lasted two years, after which I realized two things.
 One, I am not an engineer.
 Two, it didn’t make sense to stay in Lubbock considering the loans required and distance it put on my then (and still current) relationship.
 So, I transferred to UNT Dallas and finished my bachelors with a Finance Major.

-Lesson you learned in college you wish you knew in high school?
+What’s a lesson you learned in college that you wish you knew in high school?